RedisLabs/redislabs-docs/content/rc/api/get-started/enable-the-api.md

 ---

-If you have a Flexible (or Annual) Redis Cloud subscription, you can use a REST API to manage your subscription programmatically.
+If you have a Redis Cloud subscription, you can use a REST API to manage your subscription programmatically.

 For security reasons, the Redis Cloud API is disabled by default.